 Green, hawksbill, Kemp's ridley, leatherback, and loggerhead sea turtles are all highly migratory and travel widely throughout the Gulf.
-The following sections are a brief overview of the general life history characteristics of the sea turtles found in the Gulf region.
-Several volumes exist that cover the biology and ecology of these species more thoroughly (i.e., Lutz and Musick (eds.)
+Several volumes exist that cover the biology and ecology of these species (i.e., Lutz and Musick (eds.)
 1997; Lutz et al. (eds.)
-2003).
+2003, Wynekan et al. (eds.)
+2013).

 Green sea turtle hatchlings are thought to occupy pelagic areas of the open ocean and are often associated with Sargassum rafts (Carr 1987; Walker 1994).
 Pelagic stage green sea turtles are thought to be carnivorous.
 Stomach samples of these animals found ctenophores and pelagic snails (Frick 1976; Hughes 1974).
 At approximately 20 to 25 cm carapace length, juveniles migrate from pelagic habitats to benthic foraging areas (Bjorndal 1997).
 As juveniles move into benthic foraging areas a diet shift towards herbivory occurs.
-They consume primarily seagrasses and algae, but are also know to consume jellyfish, salps, and sponges (Bjorndal 1980, 1997; Paredes 1969; Mortimer 1981, 1982).
+They consume primarily seagrasses and algae, but are also known to consume jellyfish, salps, and sponges (Bjorndal 1980, 1997; Paredes 1969; Mortimer 1981, 1982).
 The diving abilities of all sea turtles species vary by their life stages.
-The maximum diving range of green sea turtles is estimated at 110 m (360 ft) (Frick 1976), but they most frequently make dives of less than 20 m (65 ft.)
+The maximum diving range of green sea turtles is estimated at 110 m (360 ft) (Frick 1976), but they are most frequently making dives of less than 20 m (65 ft.)
 (Walker 1994).
 The time of these dives also varies by life stage.
 The maximum dive length is estimated at 66 minutes with most dives lasting from 9 to 23 minutes (Walker 1994).

 The hawksbill's pelagic stage lasts from the time they leave the nesting beach as hatchlings until they are approximately 22-25 cm in straight carapace length (Meylan 1988; Meylan and Donnelly 1999).
 The pelagic stage is followed by residency in developmental habitats (foraging areas where juveniles reside and grow) in coastal waters.
 Little is known about the diet of pelagic stage hawksbills.
-Adult foraging typically occurs over coral reefs, although other hardbottom communities and mangrove-fringed areas are occupied occasionally.
+Adult foraging typically occurs over coral reefs, although other hard-bottom communities and mangrove-fringed areas are occupied occasionally.
 Hawksbills show fidelity to their foraging areas over several years (van Dam and Diéz 1998).
 The hawksbill's diet is highly specialized and consists primarily of sponges (Meylan 1988).
 Gravid females have been noted ingesting coralline substrate (Meylan 1984) and calcareous algae (Anderes Alvarez and Uchida 1994), which are believed to be possible sources of calcium to aid in eggshell production.
 The maximum diving depths of these animals are not known, but the maximum length of dives is estimated at 73.5 minutes.
 More routinely, dives last about 56 minutes (Hughes 1974).